Urwa ibn al-Zubayr: Biography

-In the Second Muslim Civil War (680–692), his elder brother Abd Allah established his counter-caliphate in opposition to the Umayyads, and Urwa supported him.
+In the Second Fitna (680–692), his elder brother Abd Allah established his counter-caliphate in opposition to the Umayyads, and Urwa supported him.
 When the Umayyad general al-Hajjaj ibn Yusuf besieged Mecca in 692 to overthrow Abd Allah, Urwa is reported to have negotiated Abd Allah's surrender with al-Hajjaj, who agreed to grant him safety.
-Abd Allah ultimately decided to die fighting, whose body al-Hajjaj struck on a cross.
+Abd Allah ultimately decided to die fighting; al-Hajjaj struck his body on a cross.
 Urwa escaped al-Hajjaj to Medina, where he deposited the wealth of the Zubayrid family, and then rode to Caliph Abd al-Malik (r.
 685–705) in Damascus, the capital of the Umayyads, informing him of Abd Allah's death even before al-Hajjaj's messenger could reach him.
 The Caliph treated him with respect and granted his request to retrieve Abd Allah's body.
-He returned to Mecca to burry him and offered funeral prayers over him.
-The sources do not mention any further Damascus visits by Urwa in Abd al-Malik's time, but the two maintained correspondence through letters, as Abd Al-Malik would consult him on the events of early Islamic period.
+Urwa returned to Mecca to bury Abd Allah and offered funeral prayers over him.
+The sources do not mention any further Damascus visits by Urwa in Abd al-Malik's time, but the two maintained correspondence, as Abd Al-Malik would consult him on the events of early Islamic period.

-Urwa now settled in Medina and continued his scholarly activity.
+After the end of the civil war, Urwa settled in Medina and continued his scholarly activity.
 After Abd al-Malik's death in 705, Urwa traveled to Damascus to give his allegiance to the new caliph al-Walid I (r.
 705–715).
-During this stay, his son Muhammad died in an accident, while Urwa himself suffered from gangrene in one of his feet, which had to be amputated.
-In 706, he was appointed to the newly established ten-member council of fuqaha (jurists) by the then governor of Medina Umar ibn Abd al-Aziz.
+During this stay, Urwa's son Muhammad died in an accident, while Urwa himself suffered from gangrene in one of his feet, which had to be amputated.
+In 706, he was appointed to the newly established ten-member council of fuqaha (jurists) by the then governor of Medina, Umar ibn Abd al-Aziz.
 The council was tasked to advise the governor on legal matters.
 Urwa died on his estate near Rabadha, which lay 200 km east of Medina, and was buried there.
 The year of his death is given variously between 93 AH and 101 AH, the most likely being 94 AH, which corresponds to 712/713 CE.